FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/How Do I/changeenb.md

 ## Disabling ENB

 To toggle ENB on and off while in-game, press Shift + F12.
+Disabling ENB can have massive performance effects, and is highly recommended for people with computer specifications close to the minimum recommended specs.